-As President of the Vine Vendor Network, I’ve heard the same lament countless times in numerous ways: “I’m not making money at markets/fairs/vendor events!”
+As CEO of the Vine Vendor Network, I’ve heard the same lament countless times in numerous ways: “I’m not making money at markets/fairs/vendor events!”
 For the small businesses that rely on markets and fairs for income, accessibility, and acquiring new customers, the investment into an event that doesn’t produce returns is frustrating and disconcerting.

 Vending at fairs costs money – not just the table fees, but the cost of a display – and vending at fairs costs time.
 If you’re not making back at least three-to-five times the cost of your initial investment, you weren’t even being paid for your time.
 It’s no wonder that vendors often come to me with complaints about “events not being good.”
 However, before completely judging the event itself, I ask the vendor to consider the following possibilities that she/he did not make money at the event:

 - Choosing the Wrong Event – Some vendors like to jump at the opportunity to vend at any and every event.
 Maybe you’re new and are trying to get your name out, maybe the table fee was inexpensive, and maybe you didn’t discern about the relevance of the event.